datjandra/Clairvaux/README.md

 ## Data Description

 This application attempts to predict one of nine event types coded by ACLED, such as "Battle-No change of territory" or "Riots/Protests".
+ACLED data files are sorted by GWNO (numeric code for each country), then by ascending date.
+The current system will then learn sequence of events per country.
-Following fields are also used as inputs for classification:
+Other context fields may be used to such as learning events per actor, for example.
+In that case, data file should be re-sorted by the context field (actor, city, etc.), then by ascending date.
+These are the current inputs to the HTM engine:
+1. GWNO - country code, not encoded and used to reset event sequences

-1. Event Date - day of the event
+2. Event Date - day of the event encoded as date
+3. Event type - type of conflict event, encoded as category
-2. Interaction - code to represent interactions between groups involved in the event
+4. Interaction - code to indicate interaction between actors involved in the event, encoded as category
-3. Location - most specific location for the event

 ## Technical Description